syslogic/php-hms/README.md

 ### Known Issues
-When receiving an `Error 10021: Invalid clientId` this suggests, that the API is not enabled for the project.<br/>
+When receiving an `Error 10021: Invalid clientId` this may suggest,<br/>that the API which one tries to access is not enabled for the project.<br/>
 Enabling the desired API on [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) should help.

 ### License